Yo1L/Laravel-TypeForm/README.md

 }
 ```

+Here is a [JSON response explanation](https://developer.typeform.com/responses/JSON-response-explanation/) and all its [parameters](https://developer.typeform.com/responses/reference/retrieve-responses/).

 ## Webhooks
 This package manages the secret if you have specified one in your config (TYPEFORM_WEBHOOK_SECRET).
+Here is description on [webhooks security](https://developer.typeform.com/webhooks/secure-your-webhooks/).

 Register a webhook for a form:
 ```